Air Tents / Tips You Should Know:

 - Tubes can have air leaks and it is always good to have a patch kit with you if not a spare bladder and in that case then also a spare cap for the tube.
 You don’t want to be in the south of France and realise that you are missing a cap and unable to pump up your tent.

 Air Tents are a convenience tent.
 They are not as strong as Steel pole tents.
-For us we believe that the Pros out weight the Cons of a air tent and once you the consumer know that if you purchase a Air Tent you have chosen Convenience over Stability.
+For us we believe that the Pros out weigh the Cons.

 Situations O'Meara camping have come across: